itssme/cs-tournament-manager/readme.md

 ## Status

+Because of the CS2 announcement the development is paused until CS2 is released.
+If you want to try the current (a bit unstable) version, check the `development` branch, which is a complete rework of the project.

+**This software is still more in development than it is production ready**

+History:
+> **Currently, it is being updated and rewritten** for the 'airLAN23' which will take place in around 'Pfingsten' 2023 (27.05.2023 - 29.05.2023).

-The software has been developed for the airlan21 (25.06.2021).
+> The software has been developed for the airlan21 (25.06.2021).
 A small csgo tournament organized for team-building by robo4you.at.
 It was also used at the airlan23 winter (07.01.2023).

-**Currently, it is being updated and rewritten** for the 'airLAN23' which will take place in around 'Pfingsten' 2023 (27.05.2023 - 29.05.2023).

-**This software is still more in development than it is production ready**

 ## What does this software do?